Halogen lamp: Heating

-Halogen lamps are the heating-elements in halogen ovens, infrared heaters and ceramic cooktops.
+Halogen lamps are the heating elements in halogen ovens, infrared heaters and ceramic cooktops.

-Low wattage halogen lamp arrays are widely used by monitor lizard keepers.
-Two or three small halogen lamps can produce all the heat needed in an enclosure and are recognized by the animals as sources of heat preventing curious individuals from attempting to touch them.
-Halogen lamps' thick glass lenses are safe to use inside high humidity reptile enclosures.
+Low-wattage halogen lamp arrays are widely used by monitor lizard keepers.
+Two or three small halogen lamps can produce all the heat needed in an enclosure and are recognized by the animals as sources of heat, preventing curious individuals from attempting to touch them.
+Halogen lamps' thick glass lenses are safe to use inside high-humidity reptile enclosures.

 Banks of powerful tubular halogen lamps were used to simulate the heat of re-entry of space vehicles.

 General lighting

 Fixed-mount lamps are used in indoor and outdoor flood lighting, although improvements in LED systems are displacing halogen lamps.
 Round spotlights with built-in multifaceted reflector lamps are widely used in residential and commercial lighting.
 Tubular halogen lamps provide a large quantity of light from a small source and so can be used to produce powerful flood lamps for architectural lighting effects, or for lighting large areas outdoors.

-Low voltage lamps use the GU5.3 and similar bi-pin bases, whereas mains voltage lamps use the same caps as normal mains tungsten filament lamps, or a special GU10/GZ10 base.
-The GU10/GZ10 bases are shaped to prevent dichroic reflector lamps being used in luminaires intended for aluminised reflector lamps, which could cause overheating of the fitting.
+Low-voltage lamps use the GU5.3 and similar bi-pin bases, whereas mains voltage lamps use the same caps as normal mains tungsten filament lamps, or a special GU10/GZ10 base.
+The GU10/GZ10 bases are shaped to prevent dichroic reflector lamps from being used in luminaires intended for aluminised reflector lamps, which could cause overheating of the fitting.
 Higher efficiency LED versions of all of these lamps are now available.

-Tubular lamps with electrical contacts at each end are now being used in standalone lamps and household fixtures.
+Tubular lamps with electrical contacts at both ends are now commonly used in standalone lighting and household fixtures.
 These come in various lengths and power ratings (50–300 W).
 More powerful lamps are used as portable work lights, with bulbs rated 250 or 500 watts.

 Stage lighting

-Tungsten halogen lamps are used in the majority of theatrical and studio (film and television) fixtures, including Ellipsoidal reflector spotlights, Source Four, and Fresnels.
-PAR Cans are also predominantly tungsten halogen.
+Tungsten halogen lamps are used in the majority of theatrical and studio (film and television) fixtures, including Ellipsoidal reflector spotlights, Fresnels, and PAR Cans.

 Specialized

-Projection lamps are used in motion-picture and slide projectors for homes and small office or school use.
+Projection lamps are used in motion-picture and slide projectors for homes and small offices or school use.
 The compact size of the halogen lamp permits a reasonable size for portable projectors, although heat-absorbing filters must be placed between the lamp and the film to prevent melting.
 Halogen lamps are sometimes used for inspection lights and microscope stage illuminators.
-Halogen lamps were used for early flat-screen LCD backlighting, but other types of lamps such as CCFL and now LED are used.
+Halogen lamps were used for early flat-screen LCD backlighting, but other types of lamps, such as CCFL and now LED, are used.

+Halogen lamps are used as the heating element in the fuser of many types of laser printers.
+The long tubular lamp heats the fuser roller from the inside, and the heat melts the toner onto the paper.

 Disposal

 Halogen lamps do not contain any mercury.
-General Electric says that their quartz halogen lamps would not be classified as hazardous waste.
+General Electric says that its quartz halogen lamps would not be classified as hazardous waste.